ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 When our application grows, it is common to have too many contents to make sense within a page.

-One possible solution is to separate the contents into different workflows or different Views.
+One possible solution is to separate the contents into different workflows or different Views. (demo: https://react-router-lab.netlify.app/)

 Having a Router within the application allows users to reach out to the different views while staying within our application.
 React Router is a handy JS library that allows us to achieve this functionality quickly.